gmacario/gmacario.github.io/_posts/2022-04-11-arneis-dev-cw14.md

 ### Meeting with Massimo Banzi (Arduino)

-On Friday, 2022-04-08 [Alessandro](https://github.com/alv67) and myself made a visit to [Arduino](https://www.arduino.cc/) offices in Torino, hosted in [Toolbox Coworking](https://www.toolboxcoworking.com/).
+On Friday, 2022-04-08 [Alessandro](https://github.com/alv67) and myself made a visit to [Arduino offices in Torino](https://blog.arduino.cc/2012/02/22/welcome-officine-arduino-torino/), hosted in [Toolbox Coworking](https://www.toolboxcoworking.com/).
 During our visit we had the privilege to meet [Massimo Banzi](https://massimobanzi.com/about/), one of the founders of this iconic company and the spirit behind the openess and the innovation of the Makers movement all around the world.

 TODO:Photo

-Thank again [Achille Montanaro](https://www.linkedin.com/in/achille-montanaro) for managing to juggle with Massimo Banzi hectic agenda and carve out half an hour of his precious time to be able to talk to us!
+We are really grateful to [Achille Montanaro](https://www.linkedin.com/in/achille-montanaro) who juggled with Massimo Banzi hectic agenda and managed to carve out half an hour of his precious time to talk to us!

-Massimo Banzi is a real ispiration to us; what he and the other co-founders managed to achieve since 2005 when Arduino (the company) was founded and released all their hardware and software designs under an Open Source license gave us the motivation to apply the same pattern with ARNEIS!
+Massimo Banzi is a real ispiration to us; what he and the other co-founders managed to achieve since 2005 when [Arduino](https://www.arduino.cc/) (the company) was founded and released all their hardware and software designs under an Open Source license gave us the motivation to apply the same pattern with ARNEIS!

 ### ARNEIS project is getting known